 However, the next morning I was ready to photograph the bread and discovered that it hadn’t sufficiently cooled and the trapped residual heat caused the cinnamon-sugar crunchy coating to melt and it turned into a cinnamon-sugar syrup.
 A very happy accident.

-Another tip about bread-baking is that unlike cookies, which should be left on baking sheets to cool and firm up a bit before moving them, bread needs to come out of the pan or off the baking sheet and immediately go onto a rack to cool.
+Another tip about bread baking is that unlike cookies, which should be left on baking sheets to cool and firm up a bit before moving them, bread needs to come out of the pan or off the baking sheet and immediately go onto a rack to cool.

 Plus, slicing into hot bread is tricky and you can mash down the whole loaf.
 However, waiting is easier said than done when you have a scrumptious baked loaf staring at you in the face and the fumes of cinnamon-sugar and bread-baking have been wafting through your house for what seems like an eternity.

-- For the Bread
+For the Bread

 - 2 tablespoons cornmeal, optional

-- 2½ cups all-purpose flour, divided
+- 2 1/2 cups all-purpose flour, divided

-- 2¼ teaspoons active dry yeast (one ¼-ounce packet, I recommend Platinum Red Star Yeast)
+- 2 1/4 teaspoons active dry yeast (one 1/4-ounce packet, I recommend Platinum Red Star Yeast

-- ¼ cup granulated sugar
+- 1/4 cup granulated sugar

 - 2+ teaspoons cinnamon

-- ½ teaspoon salt, optional
+- 1/2 teaspoon salt, optional

-- ⅛ teaspoon baking soda
+- 1/8 teaspoon baking soda

 - 1 cup milk, warmed to 120°F to 130°F

-- ¼ cup water, warmed to 120°F to 130°F
+- 1/4 cup water, warmed to 120°F to 130°F

-- ½ cup raisins
+- 1/2 cup raisins

 Cinnamon-Sugar Topping & Cinnamon-Sugar Butter

 - 1 tablespoon light brown sugar, packed

-- 1 tablespoon granulate sugar
+- 1 tablespoon granulated sugar

-- ½ teaspoon cinnamon
+- 1/2 teaspoon cinnamon

-- ¼ cup (1/2 of one stick) unsalted butter, softenend
+- 1/4 cup (1/2 of one stick) unsalted butter, softenend

-- For the Bread - Spray a 9-by-5-inch loaf pan with floured cooking spray or grease and flour the pan.
+- Spray a 9-by-5-inch loaf pan with floured cooking spray or grease and flour the pan.
 Optionally, add corn meal to the pan, shaking it around so cornmeal sticks to the sides and base of the pan, discard excess; set pan aside.

-- To the bowl of a stand mixer fitted with the paddle attachment, add 1½ cups flour, yeast (not necessary to dissolve it first; just add it in dry), ¼ cup granulated sugar, 2 teaspoons cinnamon, salt, baking soda, milk, water and beat on low speed for 30 seconds.
+- To the bowl of a stand mixer fitted with the paddle attachment, add 1 1/2 cups flour, yeast (not necessary to dissolve it first; just add it in dry), 1/4 cup granulated sugar, 2 teaspoons cinnamon, salt, baking soda, milk, water and beat on low speed for 30 seconds.

 - Sprinkle in raisins and turn dough out into prepared pan without kneading it, leveling it in the pan as much as possible with your hands or a spatula.

-- In the last 15 minutes of rising, preheat oven to 375F and make the cinnamon-sugar mixture, for both sprinkling over the top of the bread and for the butter.
+- In the last 15 minutes of rising, preheat oven to 375F.

-- For the Cinnamon-Sugar Topping & Cinnamon-Sugar Butter - Combine 1 tablespoon brown sugar, 1 tablespoon granulated sugar, and ½ teaspoon cinnamon in a small bowl and stir to combine.
+- Make the cinnamon-sugar mixture, for both sprinkling over the top of the bread and for the butter.
+Combine 1 tablespoon brown sugar, 1 tablespoon granulated sugar, and 1/2 teaspoon cinnamon in a small bowl and stir to combine.
 Before baking the bread, sprinkle a scant 1 tablespoon over the top of the loaf.
-Combine the remainder of the cinnamon-sugar mixture with the butter, stirring with a whipping motion until incorporated and fluffy.
+Reseve the rest for the flavored butter.

 - Bake loaf for 28 to 32 minutes, or until golden and set; some say tapping on the loaf should produce a hollow sound.
 Immediately remove bread from loaf pan and place on a rack to cool completely before slicing and serving.
 Bread may be served untoasted but toasting it is highly recommended.

 - Note that if bread has not sufficiently cooled before wrapping, the cinnamon-sugar crunchy topping will melt from the trapped residual heat, creating a cinnamon-sugar syrup.
 I wrapped the loaf before bed and while it was about 90% cooled, the next morning the crunchy topping had turned into a syrup, a happy accident.

-- Inspired by Taste of Home and King Arthur Flour
+- Inspired by Taste of Home and King Arthur Flour.